--Enjoy healthy alternatives to festive foods
+Enjoy healthy alternatives to festive foods

--Enjoy diabetic friendly beverages to stay hydrated
+Enjoy diabetic-friendly beverages to stay hydrated

--Don’t forget to monitor your sugar levels
+Don’t forget to monitor your sugar levels

--Stay active and fit during the festivities
+Stay active and fit during the festivities

-It is important that you stay active and keep moving during the festivities.
-Exercise is the key to keeping your sugar levels under control.
-Even a small walk for 10-15 minutes after your meal can help you in keeping your sugar levels under control.
+Exercise routine usually takes a backseat, and physical mobility almost tends to drop during celebrations.
+You must stay active and keep moving in order to keep your sugar levels under control.
+Even a small walk for 10-15 minutes after your meal can help you maintain your blood sugar levels.

--Keep away from crowded places
+Keep away from crowded places